dkeightley/ecs-eni-scaling/README.md

 CLUSTER_LIST - space separated list of cluster names, or a single cluster name REGION - AWS region to work with
-MAXTASKS - # of tasks that can be run on your instance type PERCENTTHRESHOLD - percentage of ENIs consumed in the cluster before alarming (1) MINTHRESHOLD - minimum number of ENIs that should be availabile in the cluster
+MAXTASKS - # of tasks that can be run on your instance type PERCENTTHRESHOLD - percentage of ENIs consumed in the cluster before alarming MINTHRESHOLD - minimum number of ENIs that should be available in the cluster, useful for small clusters
 ```

 ## Usage